Curio cabinet

 A curio cabinet is a specialised type of display case, made predominantly of glass with a metal or wood framework, for presenting collections of curios, like figurines or other interesting objects that invoke curiosity, and perhaps share a common theme.
 A curio cabinet may also be used to display a solitary object of special interest, such as a hand-crafted doll.

-Description
+Overview

 While display cases for presenting products for sale (such as jewelry) are typically horizontal with a surface covered in felt, a curio cabinet is usually vertical with no felt.
 Most curio cabinets have glass on each side, glass shelves, and optionally a mirror at the back, to maximize visibility.

 Another purpose of a curio cabinet is to protect the value of a collection, which it does by preventing contact by dust and vermin.
 For added security, a locked door or removable panel allows the collection to be seen, while protecting it from damage and theft.